 Students at McKinley are assessed regularly in a variety of ways to determine their progress towards grade level standards.
 Assessments help teachers to identify strengths and areas of need, and use the data to guide their instruction.
-Some assessments include Fastbridge (Early Reading, aReading and aMath), Fountas and Pinnell Reading Assessments, Interim Assessments, ELPAC for English Learners, Unit Tests, Quizzes, informal observations, rubrics etc.
+Some assessments include STAR, Fountas and Pinnell Reading Assessments, Interim Assessments, ELPAC for English Learners, Unit Tests, Quizzes, informal observations, rubrics etc.